 Mel’s employment focus has been in administrative work for the past 20 years.
 She was employed by the same employer during most of that time and has been described as having a good blend of organizational skills and creativity.

-She also run a small catering and party planning business.
-This combines many of her passions; planning, organization, creativity, hospitality, decorating and my love for cooking.
+She also runs a small catering and party planning business, Mel’s Heavenly Bites.
+This combines many of her passions; planning, organization, creativity, hospitality, decorating and her love for cooking.
+When she is not typing at the computer keys at Dorn Policy Group, Inc., she’s busy creating new recipes to provide at Mel’s Heavenly Bites.

-Mel is your basic, busy, working mom, who spends her “free time” attending various kids’ sports, school and church events.
-She’s the mom of 6, who’s kids range over a 10-year span and almost as many personalities, occupations and interests.
-She loves to get together over a yummy meal and have fond memories of various “favorites” that are repeated regularly.
+She’s the mom of 6, who’s adult kids range over a 10-year span and almost as many personalities, occupations and interests.
+They love to get together over a yummy meal and have fond memories of various “favorites” that are repeated regularly.
 This is where the idea of her own cookbook began and she has since printed 3 editions!